-'Generalised BEST Assessment'- The generalisation of these structures to sentences with differing vocabulary items was also probed in a matched picture description task using non-targeted vocabulary- and scores calculated as above to yield Generalised BEST content and Generalised BEST morphology scores.
+'Generalized BEST Assessment': The generalization of these structures to sentences with differing vocabulary items was also probed in a matched picture description task using non-targeted vocabulary-and scores calculated as above to yield Generalized BEST content and Generalized BEST morphology scores.

-Finally, the Focus on the Outcomes of Children under Six (FOCUS- 36 Item Version) (Thomas-Stonell et al., 2012) was completed by parents and teachers to provide a measure of communication activity and participation domains (FOCUS total score).
+Finally, the Focus on the Outcomes of Children under Six (FOCUS-36 Item Version) (Thomas-Stonell et al., 2012) was completed by parents and teachers1 to provide a measure of communication activity and participation domains (FOCUS total score).

-Assessment Reliability
+Assessment reliability

-To avoid bias, outcome and follow up assessments were conducted by research assistants (RAs) who were Undergraduate and Postgraduate SLT and Psychology students with experience delivering assessments to children.
+To avoid bias, outcome and follow-up assessments were conducted and scored by research assistants (RAs) who were undergraduate and postgraduate SLT and psychology students with experience delivering assessments to children.
 RAs were blind to the children's treatment arm.
-The first and second authors delivered robust assessment battery training and the assessment delivery protocol was manualised.
+The first and second authors delivered robust assessment battery training and the assessment delivery protocol was manualized.
 Resolutions to scoring ambiguities were agreed upon and recorded.
 Assessments were audio recorded and checked for live transcription accuracy by RAs upon completion.